gagolews/stringi/docs/_sources/index.rst.txt

 The package's API was inspired by Hadley Wickham's `stringr <https://stringr.tidyverse.org/>`_ package (and since 2015 `stringr` is powered by `stringi`).
-Moreover, Hadley suggested many new package features.
-Thanks!
+Moreover, Hadley suggested quite a few new package features.
-The contributions from Bartlomiej Tartanus and
+The contributions from Bartłomiej Tartanus and
 `many others <https://github.com/gagolews/stringi/graphs/contributors>`_
 is greatly appreciated.
+Thanks!

 .. toctree::